GP-commits/GP-commits/README.md

 ### Collegeverse

-In 2025, Sivadarsh created CollegeVerse, which has helped many university students build stronger, more meaningful connections through a dedicated networking platform.
+In 2025, Shivadarsh created CollegeVerse, which has helped many university students build stronger, more meaningful connections through a dedicated networking platform.

 Collegeverse is now the most widely used platform among students.